-You (or someone acting on your behalf) can complain to the Scottish Biometrics Commissioner if you think that the body holding your personal biometric data may be in breach of the Scottish Biometrics Commissioner's Code of Practice.
+20. You (or someone acting on your behalf) can complain to the Scottish Biometrics Commissioner if you think that the body holding your personal biometric data may be in breach of the Scottish Biometrics Commissioner's Code of Practice.
+See para belwo.